Franklin Pierce Burnham: Biography

 Burnham assumed all responsibility for the practice after Edbrooke was appointed Supervising Architect of the Treasury in 1891.
 In 1892, the firm designed the Kane County Courthouse in Geneva, Illinois.
 One of the pair's last major commissions was for the Mecca Flats in Chicago.
 The apartment building held almost five hundred residents, and was designed in an unusual U-shape that allowed for a central courtyard.
-This courtyard design would become the template for Chicago apartment design over the next few decades.
+This courtyard design became the template for Chicago apartment design over the next few decades.

 Burnham contributed the Cold Storage Warehouse for the 1893 World's Columbian Exposition.
 The partnership officially ended upon the death of Edbrooke in 1896.
 Burnham returned to California in 1898 to again open an independent practice.

 Back in California, Burnham focused his practice on designing Carnegie libraries.
 He designed twelve libraries: nine on his own, and three as part of the firm of Burnham & Bliesner.
 Only three are still standing, two of which are recognized by the NRHP.
 The library in Oxnard, now the Carnegie Art Museum, was listed in 1971.
 The Carnegie Public Library Building in Colton was listed in 1988.

-Burnham was also commissioned to design the Riverside County Courthouse in Riverside in 1903.
+In 1903, Burnham was commissioned to design the Riverside County Courthouse in Riverside.
 He designed San Diego's first skyscraper, the twelve-story First National Bank of San Diego, in 1909.
 One of his last commissions was the First Church of Christ, Scientist in Pasadena.

 Franklin Pierce Burnham died suddenly in California on December 16, 1909, while visiting a bank.
 At the time, he resided at 1945 La France Street in South Pasadena.